rlipperts/logger/README.md

 # logging configurator
-Logger for simultaneous file and shell logging
+Simple configurator for the python logging package that allows simultaneous file and shell logging

 ## installation